Taste NY Marketplace

 Attractions include:

-• Flower and Produce exhibits
+• Produce and flower exhibits

-• The New York Maple Center, where you can buy candy, syrup, and ice cream made with New York maple syrup.
+• The New York Maple Center, where you can buy candy, syrup, and ice cream made with New York maple syrup

 About Taste NY